Philadelphia 76ers: Three Takeaways From Game 2 Vs. Celtics [Opinion]

 There is a chance that Simmons wasn’t scared of the moment, but it certainly appeared that he was hesitant to be aggressive.
 He is young and does not have a lot of playoff experience, but one point is not acceptable.
 Philadelphia needs a big game from Simmons in Game 3 to cut their series deficit in half.

-Terry Rozier Has to Be Slowed Down
+Terry Rozier Has To Be Slowed Down

 Even though he is not the normal starting point guard for the Celtics, Rozier is proving that he deserves a starting job somewhere.
 Rozier has been a force to be reckoned with during the postseason, but the 76ers must find a way to slow him down.
 If they continue giving Rozier everything he wants, it is going to be a short series.

-Philadelphia Must Be More Aggressive Going to the Rim
+Philadelphia Must Be More Aggressive Going To The Rim

 Only shooting 14 free throws came back to haunt the 76ers in Game 2, with the Celtics making five more foul shots than Philadelphia even attempted.
 That ratio isn’t going to bode well for the 76ers in this series.
 Brett Brown will need to get his team to be much more aggressive taking the basketball to the rim moving forward.